leemengtw/cat-recognition-train/README.md

 ### Neural Network structure

+As shown below, our simple neural network consist of two conv layers, followed by one fully-connected layer (fc1) and the output layer (fc2) with single neuron.
+In order to prevent overfitting, there is also a dropout mechnism between conv layer and fully-connected layer.

 <p align="center">
   <img src="images/first_naive_nn.png">
 </p>

-Notice here some nodes (e.g. save, evaluation) are removed for clarity.
+Notice here for the sake of clarity, some nodes (e.g. save, evaluation) are removed so that only the training nodes remains.
+You may see a more complex compuation graph on Tensorboard.

 ### Model Performance